jrblom2/Franka-Emika-Admittance-Control/README.md

 ## Running

-Once the project is build, source it with
+Once the project is built, source it with

  ```source install/setup.bash```